vigneshshanmugam/js-cpa/README.md

 # js-cpa

-(WIP)

-Identify code patterns that are repeated across a bundle seamlessly.
+Identify structurally similar code patterns that are repeated across a bundle seamlessly.

 + Works only across function boundaries